 v14.
 The prayer is addressed to the Father.
 A believer has access to the Father through the Spirit of Christ, Eph.2:18.

 v15.
 God's fatherhood is emphasized by noting that fatherhood takes its shape from the fatherhood of God.
 God is the archetypal father.

 v17a.
-The first point is restated, but in different words, namely, that the indwelling Christ, through faith, may strengthen his people, enabling them to stand firm in difficult times.
+Paul now restates himself, but in different words, namely, that the indwelling Christ, through faith, may strengthen his people, enabling them to stand firm in difficult times.

 v17b-19a.
-The second request begins by defining the ground of the first request in the terms of our being rooted and grounded in God's love.
-This is followed by the request that the readers might grasp the totality of this love, a wisdom beyond knowing; "it is higher than heaven, what can you do?
+Now in beautiful language, but much more to the point, Paul explicitly states what he is praying for; he is praying that his readers will be rooted and grounded in God's love in Christ.
+He wants his readers to grasp the totality of this love, a wisdom beyond knowing; "it is higher than heaven, what can you do?
 Deeper than Sheol, what can you know?
 Its measure is longer than the earth, and broader than the sea", Job.11:8-9.
 It is "the love of Christ," Christ's love, a love full of grace.
-Such love can be observed in Christ's sacrifice for us, Gal.2:20, a love of "surpassing worth", Phil.3:8, yet a love that is beyond understanding.
+Such love can be observed in Christ's sacrifice for us, Gal.2:20, a love of "surpassing worth", Phil.3:8.

 v19b.
-The purpose, or goal, of the two prayer points is now identified, namely, that the readers may "attain to fullness of being, the fullness of God himself", NEB.
+This phrase may express the purpose, or goal, of the prayer, namely, that the readers may "attain to fullness of being, the fullness of God himself", NEB.
 The fullness of deity resides in Christ and so a believer in Christ shares this fullness, Col.2:9-10.
-Paul prays that we may be filled to overflowing with Christ's strengthening presence and his transcendent love.
+Yet, it is probably just another aspect of Paul's prayer for love; he prays that we may be filled to overflowing with Christ's transcendent love.

 v20-21.
 The prayer ends with a doxology to the God who can do far more than we could ever dare to ask, or think.
 To God be glory, particularly in the church, and in Christ who made the church possible.